Deep structure and surface structure: Extension to other fields

-The "surface" appeal of the deep structure concept soon led people from unrelated fields (architecture, music, politics, and even ritual studies) to use the term to express various concepts in their own work.
+The appeal of the deep structure concept soon led people from unrelated fields (architecture, music, politics, and even ritual studies) to use the term to express various concepts in their own work.
 In common usage, the term is often used as a synonym for universal grammar—the constraints which Chomsky claims govern the overall forms of linguistic expression available to the human species.
 This is probably due to the importance of deep structure in Chomsky's earlier work on universal grammar, though his concept of universal grammar is logically independent of any particular theoretical construct, including deep structure.

 According to Middleton (1990), Schenkerian analysis of music corresponds to the Chomskyan notion of deep structure, applying to a two-level generative structure for melody, harmony, and rhythm, of which the analysis by Lee (1985) of rhythmical structure is an instance.
 (See also: Chord progression § Blues changes.)

+Deep Structure Theory (DST) is a unifying framework in cognitive neuropsychology, developed by Oliver Boxell, that proposes the human mind and its functions, including psychopathology, arise from inherent "deep structure algorithms" and their interactions with the environment.
+These algorithms describe the compiled electromagnetic oscillatory activity of complex neural circuits and create the abstract mental information that constitutes human experience.
+DST aims to provide a common, integrated general model for neuropsychology, moving beyond fragmented research to analyze the foundational, shared mechanisms underlying all mental faculties.
+Boxell builds upon concepts like deep and surface structures from linguistics, as articulated by thinkers like Noam Chomsky, but applies them to the broader neurocognitive functioning of the human brain.
+DST integrates domain-general conceptual ("Information-Phase," I-Phase) representations with different domain-specific ("Spellout-Phase," S-Phase) representations, and it integrates the representational and real-time processing subsystems, as well as neuropsychology with the underlying dynamic complex systems of neurobiology, biology, chemistry, and quantum electrodynamics.